arktekk/rest-workshop/exercises/03-media-types/ads-r-us-api.md

 much as possible in line.
 However, we will always remain backwards compatible with our own published specifications.

+*Make sure to check back regularly to get the latest version of this specification!*

 General Architecture Rules
 --------------------------